sdominguez894/tfm/backend/README.md

 After the server startup, visualize the interactive documentation of the web API in your browser at  [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) or alternatively at [http://127.0.0.1:8000/redoc](http://127.0.0.1:8000/redoc)

+## Docker

+To build the docker image run the following command:

+    docker build -t your_username/multichain-explorer .

+To run the docker image, run:

+    docker run -p 8000:8000 your_username/multichain-explorer